pygfx/wgpu-py/docs/start.rst

 This library presents a Pythonic API for the `WebGPU spec
 <https://gpuweb.github.io/gpuweb/>`_.
 It is an API to control graphics
 hardware.
-Like OpenGL, but modern.
+Like OpenGL but modern, or like Vulkan but higher level.
 GPU programming is a craft that requires knowledge of how GPU's work.
 See the guide for more info and links to resources.